 - Our service will include singing, but it will be more limited than usual.
 Each service will include two hymns and we will conclude the service with the doxology.
-It is more difficult to sing in a mask, but also more important.
+Admittedly, it is difficult to sing in a mask, but singing produces the greatest risk to airbourne exposure.
 You are not required to wear a mask.
 But if you are unable to wear a mask while singing, please sit so that no one is closer than 16 feet directly in front of you.

 - Pastor Wheeler will wear a mask while outside of the pulpit, but will not wear it while leading the service.
 For this reason, everyone will be asked to sit at least 16 feet from the pulpit.